cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 <aside markdown="1">

-As a hint for implementations, a default algorithm for resolving references in a scenario with nested table setup tags could be described as follows:
+As a hint for implementations, an algorithm for resolving references in a scenario with nested table setup tags could be described as follows:

 * When chasing a reference, go upward in the data item tree.